 By doing this, your entire sales team can seamlessly collaborate on closing deals.

 You can see the “temperature” of all your market-qualified and sales-qualified leads at a glance in the monday sales CRM.

 Automate sales lead communications

-As well as incredible CRM capabilities, the monday.com Work OS includes countless time-saving automations.
+As well as incredible CRM capabilities, monday sales CRM includes countless time-saving automations.

 For example, when a lead’s stage changes, you can automatically trigger the platform to change status, initiate a follow-up action, or send a notification.

 Managing leads manually is highly inefficient.
 But with automations, you can focus more on selling while the CRM progresses leads in the background.

 Here are three frequently asked questions about hot leads in sales.

 Salesblink recommends the following steps:

 - Hire a sales development representative or outsource the job